AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: *Checked by Flow Analysis*

 #.
 Each *variable* appearing in an Initial Condition Aspect of a
-   package Q which is declared in the visible part of Q must be initialized during the elaboration of Q and its private descendants.
+   package Q which is declared in the visible part of Q shall be initialized during the elaboration of Q and its private descendants.
 #.
 A ``state_name`` cannot appear directly in
    an Initial Condition Aspect but it may be indirectly referenced through a function call.
 #.
-Each ``state_name`` referenced in Initial Condition Aspect must
+Each ``state_name`` referenced in Initial Condition Aspect shall
    be initialized during package elaboration.

 .. centered:: *Checked by Proof*